lbl-srg/modelica-buildings-templates/docs/more/nomenclature.md

 - The suffixes stand for the attributes by order of importance.

-  For instance `coiCoo` for cooling coil, `fanSupDra` for a supply fan in a draw-through configuration.
+  For example, `coiCoo` for cooling coil, `fanSupDra` for a supply fan in a draw-through configuration.

   For a quantity

   - the first suffix shall systematically describe the medium (`ChiWat`, `Air`, etc.),
   - the second suffix shall describe the origin of the medium (`ChiWatSup`, `TAirSup`, etc.).

-    Exceptions are only allowed if the quantity is a system characteristic for which there is no ambiguity, for instance `dpDamOut_nominal` for the OA damper pressure drop (we don’t mention air) or `dpValCoiCoo` for the cooling coil control valve (we don’t mention CHW).
+    Exceptions are only allowed if the quantity is a system characteristic for which there is no ambiguity, e.g., `dpDamOut_nominal` for the OA damper pressure drop (we don’t mention air) or `dpValCoiCoo` for the cooling coil control valve (we don’t mention CHW).

     Similarly (exhaustive list):